 Unless you opt into a specific program that reports to credit bureaus, such as Sezzle Up, or you choose a payment plan that operates like a loan, such as PayBright’s Pay Monthly plan, there will be no impact to your credit score.
 Most BNPL companies either conduct soft credit checks, or no credit checks at all, which means your credit scores remains unaffected—unless you miss payments, of course.

 Conclusion: Should You Use a BNPL Plan?

-Buy Now, Pay Later is an attractive system: It gets you that swanky laptop you desperately want when you don’t have the money to pay for it.
+Buy Now, Pay Later is an attractive system.
+It gets you that expensive laptop you desperately want when you don’t have the money to pay for it.
 Your debt is interest-free, and there’s no impact on your credit score.
 Seems too good to be true.
-And it’s great—but only if you have the money when the bill is due.
+And it’s great — but only if you have the money when the bill is due.

-Even though issuers say (in very, very, fine print) that they take into account financial difficulties, you shouldn’t count on that if find yourself in a financial jam.
-Before you use Buy Now Pay Later make sure that you will have the funds at a future date to avoid fees, getting barred from using a particular program, or a potentially negative impact on your credit score, depending on which plan you chose.
+Even though issuers say (in very, very fine print) that they take into account financial difficulties, you shouldn’t count on that if you find yourself in a financial jam.
+Before you use Buy Now, Pay Later, make sure that you will have the funds at a future date to avoid fees, getting barred from using a particular program, or a potentially negative impact on your credit score, depending on which plan you chose.